BATHS FOR HEALING

 For millennia, people have used various kinds of baths to assist healing.
 A bath is basically partial or total immersion of the body in a medium such as water, steam, hot air, mud or even sound or light waves.

 Water baths or water hydrotherapy.
 These are the most commonly used baths.
-Assuming one has good water to bathe in, water baths are comfortable, inexpensive and can be very helpful for some conditions and situations.
-Too much water is yin, however.
-Here are just a few that I have used successfully.
+They tend to be comfortable, inexpensive and can be helpful for some conditions and situations.

-1. Genital bath for bladder and genital conditions.
+The genital bath for bladder and genital conditions.
 This is a partial bath that is very helpful for many vaginal and bladder infections, and perhaps for some problems involving the penis, as well.
 Essentially, it brings a lot of blood to the genital and bladder areas.
+It involves only a small area of the body, so it is very safe and can be repeated a number of times each day without overdoing it.
+In fact, it must be repeated about 6 or 7 times a day for maximum effectiveness.

 Cautions: The water must be cold.
 If your cold water at your tub is not very cold, you could put some in a bucket and add ice to it, to cool it down further.